Anthropology Science Programs at UTM

-All registered UTM students are eligible to enrol in ANT101H5, and ANT102H5 and ISP100H5.
+All registered UTM students are eligible to enrol in ANT101H5, and ANT102H5 and ISP100H5; there are no prerequisites!
 These three courses are required to enter Anthropology Science programs when you select your program of study after first year, so we recommend that you take all three in your first year of studies at UTM.

 Visit UTM Future Students for information on applying to the University of Toronto Mississauga.
 All program areas require an Ontario Secondary School Diploma, or equivalent, with six Grade 12 U/M courses, or equivalent, including English.

 University of Toronto including UTM is ranked at number 11 in the world for the subject of Anthropology in the 2020 QS World University Rankings by Subject.

 In first year, be sure to take:

 - ANT101H5 Introduction to Biological Anthropology and Archaeology; and

 - ANT102H5 Introduction to Sociocultural and Linguistic Anthropology; and

 - ISP100H5 Writing for University and Beyond: Writing About Writing (this course requirement applies only to students who begin their first year at UTM in September 2020 or later)

 Are you interested in the field of public health?